 But it’s not only a lack of orders that is threatening garment workers.
 It’s technology, too.

 Artificial intelligence has become more popular after the pandemic.
-Since production lines were interrupted by Covid 19, many manufacturers are turning to machines to produce our clothing as they’re considered to be more ‘reliable’.
-They’re also far cheaper to use in the long run, and of course, they don’t demand rights or form unions.
+Since production lines were interrupted by Covid 19, many manufacturers are turning to machines to produce our clothing.
+Why?
+They’re considered to be more ‘reliable’ than biological beings.
+They’re also far cheaper to use in the long run.
+And of course, they don’t demand rights or form unions.

 A shift towards AI will only exacerbate ever-increasing global unemployment rates.
 Given the fact that garment workers are generally under-educated and under-skilled, there are few alternatives for them to make a living.